NewtonKhuman/Rides/README.md

 This command will move the starter code to the **app-example** directory and create a blank **app** directory where you can start developing.

+## Features

+- Onboarding Flow: Seamless user registration and setup process.
+- Email Password Authentication with Verification: Secure login with email verification.
+And Also using Google OAuth for easy login using Google credentials.
+- Authorization: Secure access control for different user roles.
+- Home Screen with Live Location & Google Map: Real-time location tracking with markers on a map.
+- Recent Rides: View a list of recent rides at a glance.
+- Google Places Autocomplete: Search any place on Earth with autocomplete suggestions.
+- Find Rides: Search for rides by entering 'From' and 'To' locations.
+- Select Rides from Map: Choose available cars near your location from the map.
+- Confirm Ride with Detailed Information: View complete ride details, including time and fare price.
+- Pay for Ride Using Stripe: Make payments using multiple methods like cards and others.
+- Create Rides After Successful Payment: Book a ride after confirming payment.
+- Profile: Manage account details in the profile screen.
+- History: Review all rides booked so far.
+- Responsive on Android and iOS: Optimized for both Android and iOS devices and many more, including code architecture and reusability
+## Technology
+- React Native
+- Expo
+- Stripe
+- PostgreSQL
+- Google Maps
+- Zustand
+- Clerk
+- Tailwind CSS

 ## Learn more

 To learn more about developing your project with Expo, look at the following resources: